gpvillanuevasilab/FHIRLab/index.md

 title: FHIRLab
 description: "A FHIR sandbox for the Philippines and beyond, made by SILab.
 Take the tour:"

-# FHIR Lab is an interoperability reference infrastructure (<a href="https://en.wikipedia.org/wiki/Sandbox_(software_development)">sandbox</a>), co-developed by <a href="https://www.upmsilab.org/">UPM SILab</a> and <a href="http://csiro.au">CSIRO, Australia</a> as part of the Strengthening Standards Capability Project (SSCP) for improved adoption of data standards and interoperability in the Southeast Asia and Pacific region​.
+# FHIRLab is an interoperability reference infrastructure (<a href="https://en.wikipedia.org/wiki/Sandbox_(software_development)">sandbox</a>), co-developed by <a href="https://www.upmsilab.org/">UPM SILab</a> and <a href="http://csiro.au">CSIRO, Australia</a> as part of the Strengthening Standards Capability Project (SSCP) for improved adoption of data standards and interoperability in the Southeast Asia and Pacific region​.

 buttons:
     - icon: chevron-right